MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 ## View milestones in the customer journey life cycle

 Customer journeys pass through many states while you create, edit, and run them.
 You can now view a full history of these milestones for any customer journey.
-To see them, open any live or previously live journey, go to its Designer tab, make sure no tile is selected, and then view the Data panel.
+To see the milestone history, open any live or previously live journey, go to the **Designer** tab, and view the **Journey milestones** panel on the right side of the page.

 ![Journey events list](media/journey-events.png "Journey events list")